 Protecting Democracies from the seeds of Authoritarianism

-Club de Madrid, in collaboration with the U.S. Embassy and Fundación Carlos Amberes, has organized during these weeks a series of sessions to put on the table the danger that authoritarism poses to democracies in different parts of the world.
-These sessions will converge in the one to be hel on March 27th, in which activists from around the world will join voices to those of Club de Madrid Members to discuss how to solve the problem faced by democracies around the world.
+Club de Madrid, in collaboration with the U.S. Embassy and Fundación Carlos Amberes, has organized during these weeks a series of sessions to put on the table the danger that authoritarianism poses to democracies in different parts of the world.
+These sessions converged on March 27th, in which activists from around the world joined voices with those of Club de Madrid Members to discuss how to solve the problem faced by democracies around the world.

-Protecting Democracies from the Seeds of Authoritarianism will feauture freedom fighters from different countries around the world who, through their experience, will try to give us the keys to stop the rise of authoritarianism.
+Protecting Democracies from the Seeds of Authoritarianism featured freedom fighters from different countries around the world who, through their experience, explored ways to stop the rise of authoritarianism.

-Among the participants in the event are experts such as:
+Among the participants in the event were experts such as: